 South Australia has a two-stage approval system.

 A management plan called a Program for Environmental Protection and Rehabilitation (PEPR) is being prepared as part of the second stage of the approvals process and will be submitted to DEM.
 The PEPR outlines detailed management measures to ensure that the GWKP complies with the MLC.
 An environmental monitoring program is set out in the PEPR to measure project impacts for reporting against regulatory requirements.
 Community engagement is a critical part of the PEPR process.

 Once the PEPR is approved, Andromeda may commence operations within the Mining Lease.

 The GWKP will also be subject to a range of secondary approvals controlled by the Environment Protection Agency (EPA) and SafeWork SA.

-Andromeda is currently awaiting feedback from the South Australian Government and will continue to meet with the community and stakeholders to ensure there is a clear understanding of the GWKP.
+Andromeda is currently undertaking work on the PEPR for the Great White Kaolin Project and will continue to meet with the community and stakeholders to ensure there is a clear understanding of the GWKP.

 Community Drop-in Days information and feedback form